How to Combine Fault Polygons

-Once you have your polygons selected, right click and choose Combine as new Polygon.
+Once you have your polygons selected, right-click and choose Create polygon from > All shapes.

-If the Combine as new Polygon option is missing, then read on!
+If the Create polygon from option is disabled, then read on!

 Polygons can be assigned a time or depth, or even be “hung” on a horizon.
 You can only combine polygons if they are all on the same plane: the same time, depth or horizon.
 This setting is in the details panel when you select a polygon from the list.